Torbraw/prisma-drizzle-lnl/README.md

 - Relationnal queries (v2 on the [way](https://github.com/drizzle-team/drizzle-orm/discussions/2316))
   - Only for querying, not for creating/updating
   - Schema relations are applications level only, not enforced by the database
+  - Aggregations are not supported in 'extras' fields for now
+  - No way to do CTE queries

 ## How to run locally